mendix/docs/content/data-hub/data-hub-catalog/search.md

 ## 2 Details of Registered Assets

-The Catalog displays the [details](#search-details) of data sources, datasets, and attributes from the published OData service contract.
+The Catalog displays the [information](#search-details) about data sources, datasets, and attributes (the metadata).
 This section describes important properties of registered contracts.

 {{% alert type="info" %}}The **Dataset** is the name of the **Entity set** of a published **Entity** in Mendix Studio Pro, which by default, is the entity name with an "s" appended to it.
 For example, if an entity named `Customer` is published in an OData service, the **Dataset** name in the **Search Details** will be `Customers`.{{% /alert %}}